ahmadgeelani/US_Hostels_Dashboard/README.md

 # US Hostels Dashboard

-Scraped the data of a vacation-based US hostels of State Austin and Dallas.
+Scraped the data of Airbnb vacation-based US hostels of State Austin and Dallas.

 Features:

 • Identified and explored the trends for different property types

 • Used SQL for data cleaning and identifying different KPIs

 • Created Visualization across different metrics of data in Excel

+Tech Stacks:

+SQL | Excel | PowerPoint

 ![Preview_US_Hostels_Dashboard](https://user-images.githubusercontent.com/109148401/185205731-528a62a6-3ee1-48bc-a9cd-8850d38ba803.png)